hphilpotts/recipesme-react-spa/README.md

 After some experimentation, I've got to the point where the two child components (`AddIngredient.js`, `AddStep.js`) update the `formInput` state in their parent `AddRecipe` component.
 The next step is to render the newly added ingredient/step array elements within the form and re-render a new, empty form field so that multiple steps/ingredients can be added.

+Tackling the simpler 'step' array first, I found that even though the `step` array in the `formInput` state was updating ok, the `AddRecipe` component was not updating so the added steps were not rendering at first.
+Using spread syntax when cloning the state (`const newFormInput = {...formInput}`) resolved this.

+Solved an issue where the `AppBody` component was not growing as its child element `AddRecipe` increased in size (the bottom of the form was not scrollable and therefore became in effect hidden) - used `display: table;` on `.app-body` in `Main.css`.

+`AddStep` input box was not clearing after submission: element was re-rendering with the previous value.
+I initally approached this through clearing the `step` state: however this meant that even though a second submission read as empty, the previous text value remained visible.
+Using `target` within `addButtonPress()` would of course not work (target being the `+` button); I therefore used `document.getElement [...].value = ''` to clear the text input after submit - this worked nicely!

 ## To add / to-do: